alljoyn/cdm/README.md

 Building
 --------
-You can build HAE Service Framework using 'scons'.
+You can build CDM Service Framework using 'scons'.
 Please refer to
 <a name="AllJoyn build instructions" href="https:///allseenalliance.org/developers/develop/building">AllJoyn Build Instruction </a>
 for more details on setting up your environment.